-Occasionally, an injury to the eye or a head injury can cause one.
+Occasionally, a subconjunctival haemorrhage can be caused by an injury to the eye or a head injury.
 Sometimes they occur after a bout of coughing or being sick (vomiting).
-Healthy newborn babies frequently have a subconjunctival haemorrhage.
-Rarely, they are associated with high blood pressure (hypertension).
-If you have a bleeding disorder, you may be more prone to having a subconjunctival haemorrhage (or other bleeding such as nosebleeds or easy bruising).
-For example, if you have the bleeding disorder called haemophilia or if you take anticoagulant medication (such as warfarin).
+They are associated with other medical conditions such as high blood pressure (hypertension), diabetes mellitus and coronary heart disease.
+If you have a bleeding disorder, such as haemophilia, or if you take anticoagulant medication (blood thinners such as warfarin), you may be more prone to getting a subconjunctival haemorrhage (or other bleeding such as nosebleeds or easy bruising).

 What are the symptoms of a subconjunctival haemorrhage?

 Usually none.
 You often do not notice it until someone points it out to you, or you see it in a mirror.
 It can be alarming, as sometimes a large part of the white of the eye (sclera) appears bright red.
 This is because the tiny bleed (haemorrhage) spreads between the thin 'skin' on the front of the eyeball (the conjunctiva) and the sclera in a thin film.
 It looks a lot worse than it really is!
-The central part of the eye (the cornea) is never affected and so your vision is not affected.
+Your eye might feel mildly irritated but your vision should be entirely normal.
 It is not uncommon for it to happen again at a later date.

 What is the treatment for a subconjunctival haemorrhage?

-No treatment is required.
-They usually fade and disappear within two weeks.
+Unless there is an underlying medical problem, no treatment is required.
+It will usually fade and disappear within two weeks.
 (Like any other bruise, the red colour will go a yellow/brown colour before it fades away.)
+If your eye feels irritated, you can use artificial tears.
+It is best to avoid drugs like ibuprofen, which can make bleeding worse.
 Do mention to your doctor if: